HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 Alternatively, the current firmware version is linked under the following link.

-To activate the bootloader, you have to press and hold the small button on the stick's circuit board and then plug it into the USB port while holding down the button.
+To activate the bootloader you have to press and hold the small button on the stick's PCB and then plug it into the USB port while keeping the button pressed.

-You should now connect the Zigbee USB stick to your computer at the latest.
+So you should connect the Zigbee USB stick to your computer at the latest now.

 So navigate to the GIT repository linked above and copy the python script uartLog.py to your computer.

-I have described how you can download files from a GIT repository using an example in the following article.
+How you can download files from a GIT repository I described with an example in the following article.

-After you have downloaded the script you can start it.
-To do this, open a command prompt, navigate to the location of the script and run the following command.
+After you have downloaded the script, you can run it.
+Open a command prompt, navigate to the location of the script and execute the following command.

 python uartLog.py

-You may have to install the pySerial and/or gevent library for a successful start.
-To do this, you need to run the following commands.
+You may need to install the pySerial library to start it successfully.
+To do this, you must execute the following command.

 pip install pyserial

-The script will now perform a few simple steps and then list all the connected COM ports.
+The script now performs a few simple steps and then lists all connected COM ports.
 Here it can happen that more than one COM port is found.
 In this case you have to specify the COM port that belongs to your Zigbee USB stick.

-In this example you can recognize the correct COM port by the line with the entry
+In this example you can recognize the correct COM port by the line that starts with the entry

 i.e. COM14

-If you have several devices with this entry, it is easiest if you first disconnect all other devices from the computer, restart the script and then continue.
+If you have more than one device with this entry, the easiest way is to first disconnect all other devices from the computer, restart the script and then continue.

-In any case, you must enter the number of the associated COM port and confirm with Enter.
+In any case you have to enter the number of the corresponding COM port and confirm with Enter.

-The script then carries out all the necessary steps to activate the bootloader on your USB stick.
+The script will then perform all the necessary steps to activate the bootloader on your USB stick.

-Important: From now on you may no longer disconnect the USB stick from your computer.
-If so, you have to run the script again to reactivate the bootloader.
+Important: From now on you must not disconnect the USB stick from your computer.
+If you do, you must run the script again to re-enable the bootloader.

-Now you can (finally) start the flashing process.
-To do this, start the previously installed software – if you haven't already done so
+Now you can (finally) start the flash process.
+To do this - if not already done - start the previously installed software

 • SmartRF Flash Programmer 2

-In the view shown, you should select your Zigbee USB stick again in the upper left corner.
-You can recognize this by the entry
+In the shown view you should select your Zigbee USB stick in the upper left corner.
+You can recognize it by the entry

 After that you should select the IC used on the Zigbee USB stick.
-In this case, that's the one
+In this case it is the

 CC2652P

-Select the relevant entry in the list below on the left.
+Selects the corresponding entry in the list at the bottom left.

 This step is optional:

-If you migrate from another Zigbee stick and want to transfer a known MAC address directly to the USB stick, you have to go to the tab
+If you are migrating from another Zigbee stick and want to transfer a known MAC address directly to the USB stick, you need to go to the tab

 MAC Address